mattjh1/mattjh-blog/content/post/kcna-part4.md

 In this example, Kubernetes runs the job daily at 2 AM, generating reports automatically.

+## Configuration Management

+When managing configurations and sensitive information in Kubernetes, **ConfigMaps** and **Secrets** provide two distinct approaches, each with a specific purpose: ConfigMaps handle non-sensitive data, while Secrets securely manage sensitive information.
+Both are essential for separating configuration from application code, enhancing security and reusability.

 ### ConfigMaps

-ConfigMaps provide a way to store non-sensitive configuration data in key-value pairs.
+**ConfigMaps** provide a way to store non-sensitive configuration data in key-value pairs.
 They make it easy to keep your configuration separate from application code, allowing for flexible and reusable setups.
 You can create ConfigMaps directly with literal values, from files, or from directories.

 #### Creating a ConfigMap with Literal Values